 Sometimes Google can be a terrible rabbit hole to fall in.
 If you start researching this vehicle, you may end up at places you have never expected to exist.
 At least I did.

 Turns out that mashing together Jeeps and Corvettes is an actual thing in some circles.
 Though the degrees of success vary greatly.
 Not all mashups end up looking as slick as the model we transported.
-Some are much more fitting of the “monster” title, like this sad excuse for a Jeep Corvette.
+Some may be much more fitting of the “monster” title.

 Obviously, the CJ-Z06 is miles ahead in both design and quality of execution.
 It still raises some questions though.
 The 2001 Chevrolet Corvette C5 Z06, on which the car is based, is rather iconic on its own.
 Why would someone ruin such a car just to humor their creativity?
 Or a perfectly good Jeep CJ for that matter… Thankfully, no one in this case!